 \subsection{GW/DT correspondence and triangle of equivalences}

-In \cite{MNOP1, MNOP2}, D. Maulik, N. Nekrasov, A. Okounkov and R. Pandharipande established remarkable conjectures, which relates the Gromov-Witten theory and Donaldson-Thomas theory of a Calabi-Yau 3-fold $X$, known as GW/DT correspondence.
+In \cite{MNOP1, MNOP2}, D. Maulik, N. Nekrasov, A. Okounkov and R. Pandharipande established remarkable conjectures, which relates the Gromov--Witten theory and Donaldson--Thomas theory of a Calabi--Yau 3-fold $X$, known as GW/DT correspondence.
 The correspondence states that certain generating functions of GW invariants and DT invariants of $X$ can be equated to each other after a change of variables.

 An important example of this correspondence lives in the non-CY and non-compact world.
 Let $C$ be an algebraic curve of genus $g$, and $L_1, L_2$ be line bundles on $C$.
 The total space of $L_1\oplus L_2$ is considered as a typical \emph{local curve}.
 Under degenerations of $C$, the GW/DT theory of local curves reduces to the relative GW/DT theory of $\C^2\times \Pj^1$ with respect to some fibers, together with some other special cases.
-Bryan-Pandharipande \cite{BP} and Okounkov-Pandharipande \cite{OP-DT} studied the equivariant GW and DT theory of local curves relative to fibers, and found that they satisfied the GW/DT correspondence.
-The way they prove this correspondence is to work with a third theory, the small quantum cohomology of the Hilbert scheme of points on $\C^2$, computed by Okounkov-Pandharipande \cite{OP-QH}.
+Bryan--Pandharipande \cite{BP} and Okounkov--Pandharipande \cite{OP-DT} studied the equivariant GW and DT theory of local curves relative to fibers, and found that they satisfied the GW/DT correspondence.
+The way they prove this correspondence is to work with a third theory, the small quantum cohomology of the Hilbert scheme of points on $\C^2$, computed by Okounkov--Pandharipande \cite{OP-QH}.

 Let the cyclic group

 act on $\C^2$ in the anti-diagonal manner